gpvillegas/deut_offline_replay/README.md

 $ git clone https://github.com/JeffersonLab/hcana
 $ cd hcana

-# execute the three commands below separately (usually only required after cloning hcana,
+# initialize and update the Hall A Analyzer (podd), which is itself a submodule of hcana
-# but if there are updates to Hall A analyzer (podd), then it will need to be updated)
+# usually only requires ONCE, but if podd is updated, then submodule will need to be
-$ git submodule init
-$ git submodule sync
+# updated as well (extremely rare)
-$ git submodule update
+$ git submodule update --init --recursive

 # setup hcana environment variables
 # tip: add this command to your (.bashrc, .cshrc, etc.) so its done automatically at the